garyozzy/beerface/README.md

-bottleface
+beerface
 =========

-This is a simple inventory system for bottles/cans, based on https://github.com/kegerface/kegerface
+This is a simple inventory system for kegs/bottles/cans, based on https://github.com/kegerface/kegerface